The Cars In The Fast And The Furious: Tokyo Drift

 The interior also had many changes, including a high-spec Alpine audio setup and VeilSide D1 race seats.
 It’s also got an 8-inch dash screen in case you want to watch the car in the movies while sitting in the car… I guess?

-Although the car was totaled in the movie, this appears to have been CGI, as we’ve been told that the original car is still doing the rounds these days and looking as impressive as ever.
+Although the car was totaled in the movie, this appears to have been CGI, as we’ve been told that the original is still doing the rounds these days and looking as impressive as ever.

 1967 Ford Mustang Fastback